TheFinestArtist/TheFinestArtist/Introduction.md

 Even though I value design, development, marketing and business equally, I tend to take software development more enthusiastically.
 Therefore, I am under the impression as a software engineer, more specifically a mobile application developer.

-I named myself as Leonardo, which has meaning of Lion, Da Vinci and DiCaprio.
 You probably noticed that my logo resembles a lion.
 The logo is made of three letters: T,F and A which stands for "The Finest Artist", which is my slogan.